-- (a) An upset occurred and that the permittee can identify the cause(s) of the upset; - (b) The permitted facility was being properly operated by the time of the upset; - (c) The permittee submitted notice of the upset as required; and, - (d) The permittee complied with any remedial measures required. - 3.
+- 1. Upset means an exceptional incident in which there is unintentional and temporary noncompliance with technology based permit effluent limitations because of factors beyond the reasonable control of the Permittee.
+An upset does not include noncompliance to the extent caused by operational error, improperly designed treatment facilities, inadequate treatment facilities, lack of preventive maintenance, or careless or improper operation. - 2.
+A Permittee that wishes to establish the affirmative defense of an upset in an action brought for non compliance shall demonstrate, through properly signed, contemporaneous operating logs, or other relevant evidence that: - (a) An upset occurred and that the Permittee can identify the cause(s) of the upset; - (b) The permitted facility was being properly operated by the time of the upset; - (c) The Permittee submitted notice of the upset as required; and, - (d) The Permittee complied with any remedial measures required. - 3.
 No determination made before an action for noncompliance, such as during administrative review of claims that non-compliance was caused by an upset, is final administrative action subject to judicial review. - 4.
-In any enforcement proceeding, the permittee seeking to establish the occurrence of an upset has the burden of proof.
+In any enforcement proceeding, the Permittee seeking to establish the occurrence of an upset has the burden of proof.

-O. Property Rights [40 CFR122.41(g)]
+O. Property Rights [40 CFR 122.41(g)]